Þórunn Þórðardóttir

-Þórunn Þórðardóttir mag.scient.
-(15 May 1925 – 11 December 2007) was a pioneer in research on planktonic algae and primary productivity in the ocean around Iceland. Þórunn worked her entire career at the Marine and Freshwater Research Institute in Iceland.
+Þórunn Þórðardóttir (15 May 1925 – 11 December 2007) was a researcher on planktonic algae and primary productivity in the ocean around Iceland. Þórunn worked her entire career at the Marine and Freshwater Research Institute in Iceland.

 Education

-Þórunn graduated from Reykjavík Junior College in 1944.
+Þórunn was born in Reykjavik, Iceland on May 15, 1925.
+She graduated from Reykjavík Junior College in 1944.
 After that, she began studying biology at Lund University in Sweden, but then moved to the University of Oslo, Norway, where she enrolled in a specialist course in marine biology with Trygve Braarud, a university professor at University of Oslo, with an emphasis on phytoplankton. Þórunn's research project and final thesis dealt with studies of phytoplankton growth in the sea off northern Iceland.
 In 1950 and 1953, Þórunn went on expeditions with the Icelandic coast guard ship Mária Júlía and collected samples for her final project. Þórunn received a Master’s in Science degree in marine biology with a specialization in phytoplankton from the University of Oslo in 1956.

-Þórunn thus became the first Icelandic woman to receive a university degree specializing in marine research, and thereby broke new ground in the history of marine science in Iceland.
+This was the first time an Icelandic woman received a university degree specializing in marine research.